Osprey Daylite Plus Review: Our Favorite Daypack for Hiking

 The Main Points

 The main compartment has a dedicated padded interior sleeve to hold a tablet or a laptop up to 15″.
 This can also be used for additional water storage if needed, which is just one of the points that makes this an extremely versatile daypack.
-If you’re hiking and need a ton of water, you can have two water reservoirs, plus two large water bottles in the side mesh pockets.
+If you’re hiking and need a ton of water, you can have a water reservoir and two large water bottles in the side mesh pockets.

-If you are travelling, you can store your device in the padded laptop sleeve and a water bottle in the side mesh pocket.
+If you are traveling, you can store your device in the padded laptop sleeve and a water bottle in the side mesh pocket.
 If you are just going to the market, use the additional room to store produce or anything else you may need or purchase.
-Plus, this compartment is spacious and I have no trouble storing my drone (plus carrying case with extra batteries), water, snacks, rain jacket, and more.
+Plus, this compartment is spacious, and I have no trouble storing my drone (plus a carrying case with extra batteries), water, snacks, rain jacket, and more.

 There’s an open space on the front of the pack (Osprey calls it an open-topped stash pocket) that can store stuff using side compression straps that can tighten.
 This can be good a rain jacket, pack cover, umbrella, or anything else that can be exposed and needs to be extremely accessible.
 Derek stores his sweater here since he’s constantly putting it on and taking it off on our cooler hikes.